 The default shortcut to change the language on a Mac keyboard is Control+Space.
 Depending on the version of your computer, on some Macs, you may need to press Cmd+Space.
 However, you can change this shortcut.
 Follow these steps to find out how:

-- Open System Preferences and go to the Keyboard section.
+- Open System Settings and go to the Keyboard section.

 Another way to change the keyboard language is from the menu bar.